emcode/AssetPackages/README.md

     ),
 )
 ```
 Using it with other modules
 -----

-From what I seen it this module works well with AssetAliases module enabled at the same time.
+From what I seen it this module works well with **AssetAliases** module enabled at the same time.
 I have to investigate
-if it would be usefull to usid with AssetManager - but there shouldn't be any problem.
+if it would be usefull to usid with **AssetManager** - but there shouldn't be any problems.